evermeer/AlamofireJsonToObjects/README.md

 ## Using AlamofireJsonToObjects in your own App

 'AlamofireJsonToObjects' is available through the dependency manager [CocoaPods](http://cocoapods.org).
-You do have to use cocoapods version 0.36 or later

 You can just add AlamofireJsonToObjects to your workspace by adding the folowing 2 lines to your Podfile: